In the most testing games of rugby, players need to be aware of every situation and be ready to react to anything their opponents may throw at them.

 In order to enhance their ever developing skills, players need new initiatives to test their reactions.
 This is why Gilbert have worked with former Springboks, Blitzbokke, Scotland and current Montpellier skills/contact coach, Richie Gray, to design the ultimate catch/pass system to increase player awareness and skill level.

-Now available individually for the first time, the Control-A-Balls each behave slightly differently.
+Made up of a set of 5 balls, the Control-A-Balls each behave slightly differently.
 The balls included are: match, light, heavy, grip-less and unstable.
 Using these different balls at different times before using a standard ball challenges the player and advances their responsiveness in a match situation.

 If you are wanting to enhance your performance when it counts, the Control-A-Balls are exactly what you need to take training to the next level this season.